Marketing and Practice Management

 Data-mining is most often associated with

 Analytics is also a data-gathering term.
-However, the data is, you guessed it, for analysis.
-Generally, Analytics are the methods by which you track the performance of your website: how many people are visiting your site and what they do once they get there.
+The most well-known online is Google Analytics, metrics that track the performance of your website: how many people are visiting your site and what they do once they get there.
 Google Analytics is a free Google feature.
 A code is provided to you by the Analytics site.
 You then place the code on your website.
-Later you can visit your Google Analytics dashboard and learn more about who visited your site and how they moved through the information you provided.
+Later you can visit your Google Analytics dashboard and learn more about who visited your site and how they moved through the content you wrote.
 I rely on several analytics services, both free and paid, to learn which visitors are to be taken seriously and which not.
 Someone who views more than one page for at least 5 minutes is more likely to be reading what you have to say.
 That’s the most desirable visitor.
 Just like any science, data is essential to make informed decisions.
 For a creepy chill, check out the Digital Analytics Association Digital Analytics 2016 Industry Compensation Report at https://www.digitalanalyticsassociation.org/compensation.
 I note the report ends with “Our special thank you to Google for underwriting this important initiative!”
 Hmmm…..